zslhg903/NINA/NINA/Documentation/NINA.md

 10. **Refresh Focusers**
     - Refreshes the device list and checks for newly connected focusers
 11. **Connect Focuser**
-    - Attempts to connect the focuser to NINA
+    - Attempts to connect the focuser to N.I.N.A.
 12. **Focuser Information**
     - Display of various information about the focuser and its status
 13. **Focuser Temperature Compensation**